-- Is it not possible to pass this course without attending and participating. - Tardiness is not penalized in this course but if students arrive late, please enter quietly as to no disrupt the lecture. - Additionally, student is responsible for getting any missed content due to tardiness or absence.
+- It is not possible to pass this course without attending and participating. - Tardiness is not penalized in this course but if students arrive late, please enter quietly as to not disrupt the lecture. - Additionally, students are responsible for getting any missed content due to tardiness or absence.
 It is best to contact a fellow student.
 Lectures are not recorded.